adskinner/portfolio/_posts/2019-03-26-is-jekyll-the-right-platform-for-your-website.md

 ### 2. You want your website to run FAST

 Static site generators, like Jekyll, typically load 10x faster than a CMS website.
 My most image-heavy pages load in under 1.2 seconds.
 That is unbeatable speed compared to Wordpress or Squarespace site loads.
+This could be especially beneficial to websites that have many large, high-resolution images.

 ### 3. You want a secure website